-You see, Bram Stoker’s Dracula character was inspired by the very real and ruthless Vlad the Impaler (Vlad III) who had a nasty reputation.
+Well, you see, Bram Stoker’s Dracula character was inspired by the very real and ruthless Vlad III (Vlad the Impaler) who had a nasty reputation.
 Vlad (1431-1476) had a penchant for brutally punishing his enemies and his preferred method of execution was impalement.

 In fact, many Romanians and Bulgarians see Vlad the Impaler as a hero who saved them.
 But it does seem as though he took a little too much pleasure from his work.

-So, what’s his connection with Bran Castle and Dracula?
+So, what’s Vlad III’s connection with Bran Castle and Dracula?

-Well, sources say that Vlad the Impaler visited Bran Castle in passing at some point, and that’s pretty much it.
+Well, sources say that Vlad III visited Bran Castle in passing at some point, and that’s pretty much it.
 Today, Bran Castle is known throughout the world as Dracula’s Castle because it’s the only castle in all of Transylvania that actually fits Stoker’s description of Dracula’s Castle.

-Historically, Bran Castle is only loosely connected to Vlad the Impaler and Dracula.
+Historically, Bran Castle is only loosely connected to Vlad III and Dracula.
 There is no actual Dracula’s castle in Transylvania, but Bran is the one that comes closest.